 - An estimated 30-50% of the American population (myself included) has the MTHFR genetic mutation, which may impair detoxification

 - It requires very little effort on my part.
-All I need to do is take 20-40 minutes of time to sit and relax – one of my kids often joins me for about 15 minutes so that we can read a chapter from their current book, then the next one hops in to read their book, etc. while the other kids play just outside the sauna window.
+All I need to do is take 20-40 minutes of time to sit and relax.
+One of my kids often joins me for about 15 minutes so that we can read a chapter from their current book, then I read my own book or just breathe in the aroma of warm cedar around me.

-- xenobiotics such as BPA (often absorbed through store receipts), PCB’s, and phthalates
+- Xenobiotics such as BPA (often absorbed through store receipts), PCB’s, and phthalates

 - Arsenic, cadmium, lead, mercury

 (Source: Sauna Use And Building Resilience to Stress – Also, here are some studies you can check out if you want to learn more : 4, 5, 6, 7)